staraink/RepMI/README.md

 In this paper, seven datasets are used for pretraining, and five downstream datasets are employed to validate RepMI.
 All datasets can be found in [MOABB](https://moabb.neurotechx.com/docs/dataset_summary.html#motor-imagery).

-The introduction of these datasets are summarized as follows:
+The introduction of these datasets is summarized as follows:

 ![Datasets](asset/Datasets.jpg)